Ep. 38: Cell Transplant Therapy Featuring Dr. Lorenz Studer

-Novel “Smart” Insulin Automatically Adjusts Blood Sugar in Diabetic Mouse Model – In this article, scientists have created Ins-PBA-F, a long-lasting “smart” insulin that self-activates when blood sugar soars, eliminating the need for additional boosts of insulin, and reducing the dangers that come with inaccurate dosing.
+Novel “Smart” Insulin Automatically Adjusts Blood Sugar in Diabetic Mouse Model – Scientists have created Ins-PBA-F, a long-lasting “smart” insulin that self-activates when blood sugar soars, eliminating the need for additional boosts of insulin, and reducing the dangers that come with inaccurate dosing.

-Scientists Find Mysterious Magnetism in Earth’s Inner Core – According to this article, a team of U.S. and Chinese geophysicists suggests that the innermost core is rotated on its side compared to its outer layer and the team also provides new clues about how the inner core formed and began to solidify.
+Scientists Find Mysterious Magnetism in Earth’s Inner Core – A team of U.S. and Chinese geophysicists suggests that the innermost core is rotated on its side compared to its outer layer and the team also provides new clues about how the inner core formed and began to solidify.

-Test For HIV In Just 15 Minutes With This $34 Smartphone Dongle – In this article, a dongle created by Columbia University researchers can turn any smartphone (whether iPhones or Android devices) into an HIV and syphilis tester.
+Test for HIV in Just 15 Minutes with This $34 Smartphone Dongle – A dongle created by Columbia University researchers can turn any smartphone (whether iPhones or Android devices) into an HIV and syphilis tester.

-Mutations Linked to Repair of Chromosome Ends May Make Emphysema More Likely in Smokers – This article reveals that mutations in telomerase reverse transcriptase (TERT) gene that helps repair damaged chromosome ends may make smokers, especially female smokers more susceptible to emphysema.
+Mutations Linked to Repair of Chromosome Ends May Make Emphysema More Likely in Smokers – This press release reveals that mutations in the telomerase reverse transcriptase gene that helps repair damaged chromosome ends may make smokers, especially female smokers more susceptible to emphysema.

 Researchers Produce First Map of New York City Subway System Microbes – This article identifies the microbes present in the New York City subway system through a pathogen map or PathoMap and could be used for long-term, accurate disease surveillance, bioterrorism threat mitigation, and large scale health management for New York.

-Researchers Discover Insulin-Decreasing Hormone In Flies, Humans – According to this article, a hormone called limostatin that decreases insulin production during starvation has been identified in fruit flies and humans.
+Researchers Discover Insulin-Decreasing Hormone In Flies, Humans – A hormone called limostatin that decreases insulin production during starvation has been identified in fruit flies and humans.

 A Neural Biomarker of Psychological Vulnerability to Future Life Stress – This article highlights a readily assayed biomarker, threat-related amygdala reactivity, which predicts psychological vulnerability to commonly experienced stressors and represents a discrete target for intervention and prevention.

-New Tattoos Found on Öetzi the Iceman – In this article, new scans have revealed a total of 61 tattoos on the 5,300-year-old mummified body of Ötzi the Iceman, reigniting the debate on whether the inkings were a form of acupuncture that predates the first recorded use of the practice in China by 2,000 years.
+New Tattoos Found on Öetzi the Iceman – New scans have revealed a total of 61 tattoos on the 5,300-year-old mummified body of Ötzi the Iceman, reigniting the debate on whether the inkings were a form of acupuncture that predates the first recorded use of the practice in China by 2,000 years.

-Real-Time Deformability Cytometry: On-The-Fly Cell Mechanical Phenotyping – In this article, researchers introduce real-time deformability cytometry (RT-DC) for continuous cell mechanical characterization of large populations (>100,000 cells) with analysis rates greater than 100 cells/s.
+Real-Time Deformability Cytometry: On-The-Fly Cell Mechanical Phenotyping – Researchers introduce real-time deformability cytometry for continuous cell mechanical characterization of large populations with analysis rates greater than 100 cells/s.

-Scientists Discover ‘Reset’ Button For Brain’s Biological Clock – According to this article, researchers at Vanderbilt University have discovered a “reset” button for the circadian or biological clock, which could pave the way for more effective treatments for seasonal affective disorder (SAD), jet lag and some of the negative health effects of shift work.
+Scientists Discover ‘Reset’ Button For Brain’s Biological Clock – Researchers at Vanderbilt University have discovered a “reset” button for the circadian or biological clock, which could pave the way for more effective treatments for seasonal affective disorder, jet lag and some of the negative health effects of shift work.

-Green Tea Ingredient May Target Protein To Kill Oral Cancer Cells – In this article, Penn State food scientists have found that the compound epigallocatechin-3-gallate (EGCG) found in green tea may trigger a cycle that kills oral cancer cells while leaving healthy cells alone.
+Green Tea Ingredient May Target Protein To Kill Oral Cancer Cells – Penn State food scientists have found that the compound epigallocatechin-3-gallate found in green tea may trigger a cycle that kills oral cancer cells while leaving healthy cells alone.

 U.K. Parliament Approves Controversial Three-Parent Mitochondrial Gene Therapy – This article announces that the United Kingdom’s House of Commons voted overwhelmingly today to allow British researchers to pursue a new fertility treatment using a technique called mitochondrial DNA replacement therapy that could prevent certain kinds of genetic diseases.

-Cell Therapy Raises Record-Breaking Crowdfunding For Stem Cell Drug – According to this article, UK biotech company Cell Therapy has raised over £691,000 ($1 million) through crowdfunding on Crowdcube.
+Cell Therapy Raises Record-Breaking Crowdfunding For Stem Cell Drug – The UK biotech company Cell Therapy has raised over £691,000 ($1 million) through crowdfunding on Crowdcube.

-Robert Rey, ‘Dr. 90210,’ Turns To Breast Augmentation With Stem Cells For Hollywood Stars –In this article, Dr. Robert Rey, better known as Dr. 90210, told TMZ yesterday about the new rage in breast augmentation, and it can make people thinner, too.
+Robert Rey, ‘Dr. 90210,’ Turns to Breast Augmentation with Stem Cells for Hollywood Stars – Dr. Robert Rey, better known as Dr. 90210, told TMZ yesterday about the new rage in breast augmentation, and it can make people thinner, too.

 Did Stem Cells Save Gordie Howe? – This article talks about how Gordie Howie – a.k.a.
 Mr. Hockey, after having stroke received treatments with neural stem cells injected into the spinal canal and mesenchymal stem cells by intravenous infusion that has reportedly improved his health.

-Stem Cells Cure Hope For Diabetes – According to this article, a group of researchers talk about the possibilities of finding a cure for type 1 diabetes involving trials using stem cells take from the bone marrow and using them to stimulate insulin production.
+Stem Cells Cure Hope for Diabetes – A group of researchers talk about the possibilities of finding a cure for type 1 diabetes involving trials using stem cells take from the bone marrow and using them to stimulate insulin production.

-Can Stem Cells Be Taught to Repair a Radiation-Damaged Brain? – In this article, researchers turned stem cells into young central nervous system cells that can mature into oligodendrocytes, which support nerve cells, repairing some of the radiation injury brought about during cancer treatments.
+Can Stem Cells Be Taught to Repair a Radiation-Damaged Brain? – Researchers turned stem cells into young central nervous system cells that can mature into oligodendrocytes, which support nerve cells, repairing some of the radiation injury brought about during cancer treatments.

-Cellular Dynamics Manufactures cGMP HLA “Superdonor” Stem Cell Lines to Enable Cell Therapy With Genetic Matching – This article announces that Cellular Dynamics has manufactured two human leukocyte antigens (HLA) “superdonors” which will provide a beneficial genetic match to large number of patients.
+Cellular Dynamics Manufactures cGMP HLA “Superdonor” Stem Cell Lines to Enable Cell Therapy With Genetic Matching – Cellular Dynamics has manufactured two human leukocyte antigens “superdonors” which will provide a beneficial genetic match to large number of patients.

-Acellular Lung Scaffolds Direct Differentiation of Endoderm to Functional Airway Epithelial Cells: Requirement of Matrix-Bound HS Proteoglycans – This article examines the role of the lung extracellular matrix or ECM in differentiation of pluripotent cells in vitro and demonstrates the robust inductive capacity of the native lung matrix alone.
+Acellular Lung Scaffolds Direct Differentiation of Endoderm to Functional Airway Epithelial Cells: Requirement of Matrix-Bound HS Proteoglycans – The authors examine the role of the lung extracellular matrix in differentiation of pluripotent cells in vitro and demonstrates the robust inductive capacity of the native lung matrix alone.

-Optogenetics Enables Functional Analysis Of Human Embryonic Stem Cell–Derived Grafts In A Parkinson’s Disease Model – This article describes the use of optogenetics to modulate in real time electrophysiological and neurochemical properties of mesencephalic dopaminergic (mesDA) neurons derived from human embryonic stem cells (hESCs).
+Optogenetics Enables Functional Analysis of Human Embryonic Stem Cell–Derived Grafts in a Parkinson’s Disease Model – Scientists describe the use of optogenetics to modulate in real time electrophysiological and neurochemical properties of mesencephalic dopaminergic neurons derived from human embryonic stem cells.